secretstartups/handbook/finance/accounts-payable/coupa-virtual-card-guide-for-accounts-payable/index.html.md

 ## Allocadia suppliers to be paid permanently by Virtual Card

 AP will be tagged on the requisition requesting the permanent Virtual Card SPA set up for the supplier.
 - Follow Step 1 - 4 for above **Scenario B** to create the SPA.
-Note that the requisition will already be submitted with the actual supplier, AP just needs to set up the VC SPA.
+Note that the requisition will already be submitted with the actual supplier, AP just needs to set up the Virtual Card SPA.
 - Step 5.
-After the new SPA is active update **Comments** section of the requisition stating the permanent Virtual Card has been created.
+After the new SPA is active, update **Comments** section of the requisition stating the permanent Virtual Card SPA has been created.

 <div class="panel panel-danger">